arinzl/aws-fargate-101/README.md

 # Overview  aws-fargate-101

-Please see blog site https://devbuildit.com/2024/06/04/monitoring-amazon-lambda-functions/ for detailed explaination of this repo contents.
+Please see blog site https://devbuildit.com/2024/08/13/aws-fargate-101/ for detailed explaination of this repo contents.

-This repo (and associated blog) will help you access the shell prompt on Fargate containers
+This repo (and associated blog post) will help you to access your operating system shell prompt within a AWS Fargate containers.

-There two parts to repo:
+There are two parts to this repo:
-  1) Docker file creation and upload
+  1) Docker file creation and upload (contained within the Docker subflolder)
-  2) Terraform code to deploy a Fargate Container and access its command shell
+  2) Terraform code to deploy a Fargate Container and access its command shell (contained within the TF subflolder)

 # Installation

-Please see https://devbuildit.com/2024/06/04/monitoring-amazon-lambda-functions for detailed explaination.

 ## Requirements: ##
 - AWS Account